 Lost and Found

-All microfiche, microfilm, and a reader are on the third floor.
+All microfiche and a reader are in Room 228 (Technical Services).
 The reader scans so one can print pages on the network printers.

 There are 5 Wepa Kiosk printers in the law school: 2 in the student lounge (first floor), 2 in the library (second floor) and 1 in the IT tech lounge (third floor).
 Students receive $16 in free print credits (200 pages) at the beginning of the academic year.
 Student print accounts are charged $0.08 for each black & white page printed and $0.25 for each color page printed.
 Additional print credits may be purchased with a debit or credit card at the Wepa Kiosk.
 Note you are charged a fee if you add less than $5 to your account.
 Ask for assistance to print to a laser printer or to print on legal size paper.